ivotron/popper2-paper/paper/paper.md

 As we can see from @Fig:casestudies, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

-### Setting up CI for our project
+### Workflow execution on CI

-We pushed our MNIST project to GitHub and activated the repository in Travis to set up continuous integration on our project.
+We pushed our MNIST project to GitHub and activated the repository in Travis to run our workflows on CI.
 For long-running workflows like those consisting of ML/AI or BigData workloads, it is recommended to scale down various parameters like dataset size, epochs, etc. with the help of environment variables to reduce the CI running time and iterate quickly.
 We declared environment variables like `NUM_EPOCHS`, `DATASET_REDUCTION`, and `BATCH_SIZE` to control the number of epochs, size of training data, and batch size respectively in our workflow.
 Using the above variables we used only 10% of the dataset and configured the training for a single epoch, thus effectively reducing our CI running time by approx. 75%.